crozenboom/RFID-Locate-main/Testing/readme.md

 - MovementTesting contains dynamic Circle and Line tests
 - quadTesting contains quadrant specific dynamic tests
 - Polarizationinfo is a brief overview of the impact of varying antenna types
+- Hoptable is a table matching the channel index with the corresponding frequency